-Australia has had significant public health issues
+Australia has had significant public health issues with skin

-labeled “sun protective” is regulated by a Federal agency – this agency
+protective” is regulated by a Federal agency – this agency

 is similar to the EPA in the US.
 Almost 4 million garment

-hang tags with serial numbers are issued by a Federal government
+hang tags with serial numbers are issued by a Federal

-use and government certified protection has proven
+of use and government certified protection has proven so

-sunscreen market.
 Do you think this will ever happen in the USA?